papalozarou/loznotes/README.md

 ##Installation & dependancies
 There are now two versions of loznotes to use, a vanilla javascript version and a jquery version.

-To use loznotes, simply add a link to "loznotes.css" inside your documents head and a link to the relevant jQuery/javascript file before the close of the body tag.
+To use loznotes, add a link to "loznotes.css" inside your documents head and a link to the relevant jQuery/javascript file before the close of the body tag.

-If you decided to use the jQuery version, you'll also need to include jQuery (http://jquery.com/download/) before referencing the "loznotes--jquery.min.js".
+If you decided to use the jQuery version, you'll need to include jQuery (http://jquery.com/download/) before referencing the "loznotes--jquery.min.js".
 Version 2.0.2 is included in the js/vendor folder for convenience.

+The two .png files will need to be placed into your image folder – 'loznotes.less' contains a variable to change the path to these images.

 The index.html provides an example.